-Established in 1898, the Public Design Commission reviews architecture, landscape architecture, and works of art on City-owned property.
-Projects include construction or restoration of structures, such as libraries, fire stations, and bridges; creation or renovation of parks, playgrounds, and plazas; installation of lighting and other streetscape elements; and the design, installation, and conservation of artwork.
-The Commission holds monthly hearings to review projects, which are primarily submitted by City agencies.
-There are 11 Commissioners, who serve pro bono, and five full-time staff members.
-The Commission also acts as caretaker and curator of the City's public art collection and maintains an extensive archive documenting the history of New York City's public works, which is frequently used by historians, students, and other City agencies.
-The Commission is an advocate for excellence and innovation in the public realm, ensuring the viability and quality of public programs and services throughout the city for years to come.
+Located in City Hall, the Public Design Commission is New York City’s design review agency and is part of the Mayor’s Office.
+Established in 1898, the Commission reviews works of art, architecture and landscape architecture on City-owned property.
+Projects include construction or restoration of buildings, such as museums and libraries; creation or renovation of parks and playgrounds; installation of lighting and other streetscape elements; and the installation and conservation of works of art.
+The Commission holds one monthly public meeting to review projects, which are primarily submitted by City agencies.
+There are 11 Commissioners, who serve pro bono, and seven full-time staff members.
+The Commission also acts as caretaker and curator of the City's public art collection and maintains an extensive archive documenting the history of New York City's public works.

 The Project Manager’s primary responsibilities are to review projects and proposals submitted by City agencies and coordinate all aspects of the monthly design review meetings.
 This includes coordinating with City agencies, unwrapping and organizing submissions, researching projects, reviewing submission materials and preparing detailed project descriptions, coordinating and attending meetings and site visits, and creating and distributing meeting documentation.
 The Project Manager maintains an MSAccess database and assists with the annual report, coordinating with other staff to collect text and photographs, and helping to create maps and graphs.
 The Project Manager also provides general support for the day-to-day operation of the Commission, including answering the phones, responding to inquiries, organizing materials and supplies, and purchasing office items.

 SALARY:Commensurate with experience plus a generous and competitive benefits package